American football: Canadian football

 Canadian football, the predominant form of football in Canada, is closely related to American football—both sports developed from rugby and are considered to be the chief variants of gridiron football.
-Although both games share a similar set of rules, there are several key rule differences: for example, in Canadian football the field measures 150 by 65 yd, including two 20-yard end zones (for a distance between goal lines of 110 yards), teams have three downs instead of four, there are twelve players on each side instead of eleven, fair catches are not allowed, and a rouge, worth a single point is scored if the offensive team kicks the ball out of the defense's end zone.
+Although both games share a similar set of rules, there are several key rule differences: for example, in Canadian football the field measures 150 by 65 yd, including two 20-yard end zones (for a distance between goal lines of 110 yards), teams have three downs instead of four, there are twelve players on each side instead of eleven, fair catches are not allowed, and a rouge, worth a single point is scored if the offense team kicks the ball out of the defense's end zone.
 The Canadian Football League (CFL) is the major Canadian league and is the second-most popular sporting league in Canada, behind the National Hockey League.
-The NFL and CFL had a formal working relationship from 1997 to 2006.
-The CFL has a strategic partnership with two American football leagues, the German Football League (GFL) and the Liga de Futbol Americano Profesional (LFA).
-The Canadian rules were developed separately from the American game.
+Football Canada is the governing body for amateur Canadian football, and is also member of the International Federation of American Football.